hcilab/wams/README.md

 To enable automatic linting and saving on save, you can download the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) VS Code extension.
 All other required settings are included in the `.vscode/settings.json` file.

 ### Deploying Documentation

 The documentation is served from the branch `gh-pages`.
 This branch is built using a github action, which is triggered by pushes to the `deploy-docs` branch.

 When you want to have changes in the code reflected in the documentation:
 1. Test the documentation changes locally using `npm run build` then opening `docs/index.html` and browsing.
+There is no need to commit the docs folder.
 2. Open a PR and merge your changes into main.
 3. Merge main into `deploy-docs` and push the changes to github.